History of Sabah: Bruneian Empire and the Sulu Sultanate

 The Sultanate of Brunei began after the ruler of Brunei embraced Islam, and was established by the Bruneian Murut or Lun Bawang; some also suggested the Bisaya (Dusunic speaker) who established the early stage of Bruneian Empire.
-Some sources indicate that this had occurred around 1365 CE after the ruler, Awang Alak Betatar, converted into Islam and became known as Muhammad Shah.
-Other sources suggests that the conversion occurred much later around 1514 to 1521 CE, albeit, under the same person.
+Some sources indicate that this had occurred around 1365 after the ruler, Awang Alak Betatar, converted into Islam and became known as Muhammad Shah.
+Other sources suggests that the conversion occurred much later around 1514 to 1521, albeit, under the same person.
 During the same period, trade relations flourished, and intermarriages among the native peoples of Borneo with Chinese and Arab traders became common.
 The intermixing of blood resulted in a distinct breed both in physical stature and features.
 Prior to the expansion of the Sultanate of Brunei, most of the coastal region of Borneo then came under the rule of the Bruneian Empire during the reign of the fifth sultan known as Bolkiah between 1485 and 1524, with the Sultanate's thalassocracy extended over Sabah, Sulu Archipelago and Manila in the north, and Sarawak until Banjarmasin in the south.
 This was during the period when the Sultanate was in its 'golden era'.

-In 1658, the Sultan of Brunei ceded the northern and eastern portion of Borneo to the Sultanate of Sulu in compensation for the latter's help in settling the Brunei Civil War in the Brunei Sultanate.
+In 1704, the Sultan of Brunei ceded the northern and eastern portion of Borneo to the Sultanate of Sulu in compensation for the latter's help in settling the Brunei Civil War in the Brunei Sultanate.
 The Sultan of Brunei continued to loosely govern the west coast of Sabah.
 Many Brunei Malays migrated to this region during this period, although the migration has begun as early as the 15th century after the Brunei conquest of the territory.
 While the thalassocratic Brunei and Sulu sultanates controlled the western and eastern coasts of Sabah respectively, the interior region remained largely independent from either kingdoms.
 Since the late 18th century, the seafaring Bajau-Suluk people also arrived from the Sulu Archipelago and started to settling in the coasts of north and eastern Borneo.
 It is believed that they were fleeing from the oppression of the Spanish colonies in their region.